CastilloLuis/rooms-app/README.md

 # Rooms App

-This project was built mainly to implement best practices for building declarative and dynamic and scalable UI in VueJS.
+This project was built mainly to implement best practices for building declarative, dynamic and scalable UI in VueJS.

 ## Getting Started
 After cloning the project, you have to run the next commands: